Airshiphacker/OSM-Australia/SETUP.md

 wget https://download.geofabrik.de/australia-oceania/australia-latest.osm.pbf -O ~/osm-docker/australia-latest.osm.pbf
 ```

-- Replace the URL with the [Geofabrik](https://download.geofabrik.de/) extract for your region.
+* Replace the URL with the [Geofabrik](https://download.geofabrik.de/) extract for your region.

 ---

 ## 4. Data File Naming (Critical)

-Rename the downloaded file to avoid Docker import issues (the image expects `/data.osm.pbf`):
+**FIXED:** The Docker image **requires** the data file to be named exactly `region.osm.pbf`.
+If this step is skipped or the filename is wrong, the import will default to **Luxembourg** instead of your intended region.

+* If the import fails or you see Luxembourg tiles, double-check the filename and path.

 ```bash
 mv ~/osm-docker/australia-latest.osm.pbf ~/osm-docker/region.osm.pbf
 ls -lh ~/osm-docker
 ```

-- Proper renaming prevents import failures caused by filename/path mismatches.
+* Double-check: no extra dots, spaces, or typos.
+This ensures Docker picks up the correct `.osm.pbf` file.

 ---

 ## 5. Import OSM Data (One-Time)

+**NOTE:** Make sure the filename fix above is completed before running the import.

 Import the data into PostgreSQL (may take hours for large regions):